hans/hans.github.com/_posts/2016-08-16-solving-language.md

 a map of artificial intelligence research, this sort of thing would be labeled with a big "THERE BE DRAGONS."
 I frankly think we spar too seldom with dragons at present in this field.
-Hill-climbing is unfortunately highly rewarded even when the marginal return has long gone to near zero.
+Hill-climbing is unfortunately highly rewarded even in cases where the marginal return has long gone to near zero.
 (See MNIST.)

 Besides, this setting seems extremely fertile for new language problems that we haven't really seriously considered yet.
 I'll end this post with a simple